ibm-cloud-docs/log-analysis/agent/upgrade_logdna_agent_3.md

 ## Step 6.
 Preparing the version 3 yaml file to run the agent as non-root
 {: #upgrade_log_analysis_agent_3_step6}

+When you deploy a logging agent version 3 by using the yaml that is provided, you configure the agent with the feature `stateful lookback` enabled.
+This feature helps avoid log loss or duplication of data when the agent restarts.
+Stateful lookback requires the logging agent to run as root.

+If you run in a secured environment or a highly regulated environment, the logging agent should run as non-root.
+To do this, you must edit the yaml you must edit the yaml file that is provided.
+Running as non-root requires additional configuration on the init container.

+Complete the following steps to modify the yaml so that the logging agent runs as non-root:

 1. Download the new version 3 `yaml` file.
 Starting with version 3, `yaml` files are stored in a version-specific directory.

     For Kubernetes clusters, get the `yaml` file from the following location: